jmacost5/cpp-528-fall-2021-group-01/_posts/2021-11-13-ch03-predicting_change.md

     ## Note:                                                               *p<0.1; **p<0.05; ***p<0.01

+Variables may produce different effects in different tracts.
-Now, add a metro-level control to (quote lab instructions)
+Add a metro-level control to anchor the dependent variable (*mhv.growth*) and account for context.
+This will be the final data manipulation.

 ``` r